-Written by Christine Schwab on August 10, 2014
+Written on August 10, 2014 by Christine Schwab

 My mind kept spinning about why I kept my RA hidden for twenty years.
 I knew the obvious reason and wrote about it in my memoir Take Me Home From The Oscars.
 Basically I would have lost my career in television.
 As a fashion and style reporter who promoted looking and feeling your best, the roller coaster ride of RA was not compatible.
 And the most obvious reason?
 There were many talents standing in line for my wonderful jobs and if there was any hint about a chronic disease, let alone a disease that was identified with being old (because the public was so unaware that RA is an autoimmune disease, not an old person’s disease), I would have lost my work on Live With Regis, The Today Show, Entertainment Tonight, Oprah and even Fox Network News.
 Gone.
 There was not a doubt in my mind.